hasithram/Novel_Nutritional_Recipe_Recommendation/README.md

 # Novel_Nutritional_Recipe_Recommendation
-We Utilize a simple Regression  along with a network embedding to work on a Recipe recommendation system that can  suggest the users with recipes depending upon their previous choices.
+We Utilize a simple Regression  along with a graph embedding to work on a Recipe recommendation system that can  suggest the users with recipes depending upon their previous choices.

 The generated files from the above codes can be found at glink: https://drive.google.com/drive/folders/1dik2MGn1CuyhvlesoMAZNavr5cPxFrzg?usp=sharing
 "In the glink link run try_user_rec.ipynb to recommend the recipies to the target user within the database"